-For decades, Connecticut residents have turned to Money Fit by DRS to provide incomparable service and results when it comes to help in managing their debt relief needs.
-Whether seeking relief from credit card debt, student loans, collection accounts or other types of unsecured debt like payday loans or overdue medical bills, individuals and couples in Connecticut will find Money Fit more than willing and able to help our neighbors in the Constitution State!
+For decades, Connecticut residents have turned to Money Fit by DRS to provide incomparable service and results when it comes to helping in managing their debt relief needs.
+Whether seeking relief from credit card debt, student loans, collection accounts, or other types of unsecured debt like payday loans or overdue medical bills, individuals and couples in Connecticut will find Money Fit more than willing and able to help our neighbors in the Constitution State!

 Our Credit Counselors achieve their required certification through independent third-party programs to assure we are prepared as well as possible to assist our clients in their unique financial needs.

 Credit Card Debt Consolidation is a Pressing Need for Connecticut Residents in 2022

 In Connecticut, the average cardholder’s credit card debt as of 2022 was $7,721.
 That number looks to rise in a post-pandemic world, as consumer spending begins to roar back.
 The key concern is the reliance on credit cards is increasing while inflation and other economic crisis such as high-energy costs and global instability appear to be cemented in for 2022 due in large part to the Russian invasion of Ukraine.

 Consumers that can manage their debt by slowing or stopping their credit card use, and focusing on paying it off, could find themselves in a considerably better financial picture than those who don’t.
 Especially if any other market disturbances arise.
 A credit card debt consolidation program, such as the program offered by Money Fit, can help speed up the repayment process.

 Payday Loan Consolidation Gives Connecticut Residents a Fresh-Start